 Felice Giardini and the development of professional music culture in mid-eighteenth-century London (accepted for the RMA monograph series)

 ‘The law and the profits: royal licences, piracy and Lewis Granom’s XII Songs and Ballads (1752)’ (journal article/book chapter)

 Giuseppe Manfredini, Sei Arie for voice and string quartet (edition)

 ‘Musical life in the King’s Bench Prison c.1760: new evidence from the Courts of Common Pleas and Exchequer’.
-Music in Eighteenth-Century Britain, 33rd Annual Conference, Foundling Museum, London (November 2017), also 46th Annual Conference of the British Society for Eighteenth-Century Studies, St Hugh’s College, Oxford (January 2017)
+Music in Eighteenth-Century Britain, 33rd Annual Conference, Foundling Museum, London (November 2017), also 46th Annual Conference of the British Society for Eighteen-Century Studies, St Hugh’s College, Oxford (January 2017).

 ”Your Orator … hath for many years studied and practised the composing of Musick’: the royal licence as an early form of music copyright protection’.
 International conference on Music and Power in the Baroque Era, Complesso Monumentale di San Micheletto, Lucca, Italy (November 2016)